-For extended or complicated trials, counsel is encouraged to prepare a trial book of exhibits for the court.
+For extended or complicated trials, counsel is encouraged to prepare a trial book of exhibits for the court which are appropriately marked.

-7. WITNESSES
+8. WITNESSES

 Witnesses, including the opposing party, should be treated with fairness and consideration.
 Witnesses should not be shouted at, ridiculed, or abused in any manner.